-restructured market.
-The Nevada Bureau of Consumer Protection (BCP) stated during testimony to the Committee that transparency with regard to the contract information provided to customers is essential to "allow consumers to compare costs, contracts, variable rates, etc."

-As an example of how fair and accurate comparisons can be encouraged at the regulator level, the Nevada BCP highlighted the messaging adopted by the Public Utilities Commission of Ohio (PUCO) which emphasizes disclosure in customer selection of providers: "[w]ith the PUCO's innovative tool, the differences between supplier plans, costs, and contract terms are always right in front of you."
-125
+able to make "apple-to-apple" comparisons when choosing their electricity provider under a restructured market.
+The Nevada Bureau of Consumer Protection (BCP) stated during testimony to the Committee that transparency with regard to the contract information provided to customers is essential to "allow consumers to compare costs, contracts, variable rates, etc."116 As an example of how fair and accurate comparisons can be encouraged at the regulator level, the Nevada BCP highlighted the messaging adopted by the Public Utilities Commission of Ohio (PUCO) which emphasizes disclosure in customer selection of providers: "With the PUCO's innovative tool, the differences between supplier plans, costs, and contract terms are always right in front of you."117

-Ensuring accuracy and fairness in disclosing essential terms of service has been identified as an important component of market restructuring since at least 1996, when the National Association of Regulatory Utility Commissioners (NARUC) urged states adopting retail electricity markets to "include enforceable standards of disclosure and labeling that would allow retail consumers to easily compare the price, price variability, resource mix, and environmental characteristics of their electricity purchases."
+Ensuring accuracy and fairness in disclosing essential terms of service has been identified as an important component of market restructuring since at least 1996, when the National Association of Regulatory Utility Commissioners (NARUC) urged states adopting retail electricity markets to "include enforceable standards of disclosure and labeling that would allow retail consumers to easily compare the price, price variability, resource mix, and environmental characteristics of their electricity purchases.118"

-Proponents of competitive electricity markets agree that it is necessary for customers to be able to make accurate comparisons of essential terms of service offered by retail providers.
-The National Energy Marketers Association's "Consumer Bill of Rights" includes as items 2 and 3, the customer's right to "[a]ccurate price and usage information, from both the utility and competitive energy supplier, that is expressed in simple and straightforward terms," and the right to "[t]erms and conditions written in plain language that set forth contractual obligations for both the consumer and energy supplier."
-Testimony provided to the Committee from representatives of AARP indicates that accurate price and terms of service information and disclosure is of particular importance for elderly consumers and other vulnerable classes of customers.
-127
+Proponents of competitive electricity markets agree that it is essential for customers to be able to make accurate comparisons of essential terms of service offered by retail providers.
+The National Energy Marketers Association's "Consumer Bill of Rights" includes as items 2 and 3, the customer's right to "Accurate price and usage information, from both the utility and competitive energy supplier, that is expressed in simple and straightforward terms," and the right to "Terms and conditions written in plain language that set forth contractual obligations for both the consumer and energy supplier."
+Testimony provided to the Committee from representatives of AARP indicates that accurate price and terms of service information and disclosure is of particular importance for elderly consumers and other vulnerable classes of customers.119